a quick read to educate and discuss this bond type. Surety by NFP for all your bonding needs…

 The cost of a collection agency bond will always be at least $100 since that is a standard cost imposed by most states which require this type of bond.
 For $100, your agency would receive as much as $10,000 in surety insurance coverage, and if your particular organization required a higher level of insurance, you can expect to pay a correspondingly higher amount as a premium.

 You can also expect to pay a higher premium rate if your company has a poor credit history, or if it has not been in business for very long.
 Since such operations represent a greater risk to a bonding company, that risk must be mediated by passing along a higher premium for the cost of a collection bond.

 How to get a collection agency bond

-The first step in acquiring a collection bond is to contact the specific department within your state which oversees collection agencies, and to inquire about whether or not such a bond is required in your state.
+The first step in acquiring a collection bond is to contact the specific department within your state which oversees collection agencies and to inquire about whether or not such a bond is required in your state.
 Assuming that you are required to obtain a bond, you then have to submit an application to become registered in that state.

-Once you’ve submitted your application, it will be reviewed by the bonding company you’ve applied to, for instance NFP Surety, and then your application will be approved or denied.
-If you’re approved, you will be issued an indemnity document which must be signed and returned to us, after which your bond can be issued.
+Once you’ve submitted your application, it will be reviewed by the bonding company you’ve applied to, for instance, NFP Surety, and then your application will be approved or denied.
+If you’re approved, you will be issued an indemnity document that must be signed and returned to us, after which your bond can be issued.
 Once you receive the bond, you will have to submit a copy of it, along with your license to the state officials governing collection agencies before you can begin doing business.